 This final essay can be on a topic of your interest but based on or related to the content of the course and/or tutorial discussions.
 This essay is the final assessment for the course.
 Throughout the term, you should think about a topic of your interest and how it can be analyzed.
-The final essay is due on August 19.
+The essay proposal needs to be discussed with the instructor during the office hours or via email.
+The final essay is due on August 13.